cakephp/bakery.cakephp.org/2015/05/24/2_6_5_released.rst

 * Support for the 429 HTTP status code has been added.
 * JsonView now supports a ``_jsonOptions`` view variable to configure the serialization options used in ``json_encode()``.
-* XmlView now supports a ``_xmpOptions`` view variable to configure the serialization options used when generating XML.
+* XmlView now supports a ``_xmlOptions`` view variable to configure the serialization options used when generating XML.
 * Code coverage in the web runner for non-app files works again.
 * SchemaShell no longer mangles file names ending in 'p' or 'h'.
-* Multi word irregular nouns are now inflected properly by Inflector.
-Previously words would contain letters transposed between the words.
+* Multi-word irregular nouns are now inflected properly by Inflector.
+Previously words would contain letters transposed between the first and second word.
 * All HTML5 attributes that can be minimized have been added to HtmlHelper.
-* Identifier quoting of table aliases in subqueries, used to create virtual fields has been corrected.
+* Identifier quoting of table aliases in sub-queries, used to create virtual fields has been corrected.

 I'd like to thank the people who have contributed to these releases.
 Your